 The type of visa you have and the type of course you are studying determines whether or not you can work in the UK during your stay.
 Please check if you can work based on your visa type below.

-If you have a Student route (formerly Tier 4) student visa for a full-time course in the UK then you can work during and after your studies.
+If you have a Student (formerly Tier 4) visa for a full-time course in the UK then you can work during and after your studies.
 There are conditions on the type of work you can do and the number of hours you can work, depending on your course.
 You must read the section below on 'Student route: Working during your Studies' for more information about what you can do before taking any employment.

 Please note that if you take an interruption or withdraw from your course you must stop working immediately.

-Those who have a Skilled Worker (previously Tier 2) or Student (previously Tier 4) Dependant Partner visa are eligible to work in the UK.
-They can work full-time or part-time but they are not permitted to work as a professional sports person or as a doctor or dentist in training.
+Dependant visa holders are eligible to work in the UK.
+You can work full or part-time but you cannot work as a professional sports person.
 There is further information about this on the UKCISA website.